ArmReference/network-virtualNetworkGateways/Notes.md

 This template defines the properties required to deploy a VirtualNetwork Gateway in Azure.

+### Schema

+It appeares that the ApiVersion above can't actually be found the [Microsoft.Network.json](https://github.com/Azure/azure-resource-manager-schemas/tree/main/schemas/2021-05-01) appears to be missing from the folder.
+I've created an issue for this [here](https://github.com/Azure/azure-resource-manager-schemas/issues/2264).

 ### Properties

 This resource doesn't have a defined properties object, everything is referenced as properties.bgpsettings, this is not an issue just odd, considering the last few I've worked through had a properties object of some sort.

+### VirtualNetworkGatewayNatRule

+It seems we have a stray type, this is outside of the properties and I don't see it referenced in the examples or the schema